Mr-Dai/Mr-Dai.github.io/_drafts/Java-Collection-Framework-Set.md

      * Note that <tt>toArray(new Object[0])</tt> is identical in function to
      * <tt>toArray()</tt>.
      *
-     * @param &lt;T> the runtime type of the array to contain the collection
+     * @param <T> the runtime type of the array to contain the collection
      * @param a the array into which the elements of this collection are to be
      *        stored, if it is big enough; otherwise, a new array of the same
      *        runtime type is allocated for this purpose.